waltont8/AdventOfCode2020/README.md

 ## Day 19: Monster Messages
 Tricky one today.
 Generate a parser from a grammar in part 1.
 Same thing in part 2 but a more complicated grammar with recursion and where greedy parsing fails.
 The parsing code is a bit c&p but it's supposed to be a race.
 I think this one took me the longest so far.

+## Day 20: Jurassic Jigsaw
+Part 1 was quite quick, just hack around and find the tiles with only two matching edges.
+Moment of panic when I thought there matches might not be unique, but each edge matches only one other.
+Part 2 was again easy but involved sooo many steps, took a few hours.
+I just stream of consciousness the code for these easy ones, I'm sure you could refactor it to nothing.
+There are a few hard coded bits in there just to speed it along.